rahatcse5bu/Login-Reg-Backend/README.md

-# Login & Registration Backend
+# Login & Registration Backend with MongoDB

-A Django REST API backend for user authentication with comprehensive user profile management.
+A Django REST API backend for user authentication with comprehensive user profile management, now using **MongoDB Atlas** as the database.

 ## Features